 final coastal development permit

-After 13 years of work on this issue, the final Coastal Development Permit:
+After 13 years of work on this issue by EAC and our partners, the final Coastal Development Permit:

 - allows camping on 18 acres of sensitive habitat (an 80% reduction over 1998);